bioinfodlsu/phage-host-prediction/README.md

 ## Dependencies

 ⚠️ **UPDATE (06/12/2023):** In May 2023, Google Colab switched its default runtime to Python 3.10.
-However, a library used in this project, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3), seems to be incompatible with Python 3.10.
+However, one of our project's dependencies, [`bio-embeddings`](https://docs.bioembeddings.com/v0.2.3/) (v0.2.3), seems to be incompatible with Python 3.10.

-We recommend running this project using Python 3.7, although any version from 3.7 to 3.9 should not cause dependency issues.
+We recommend running this project using Python 3.7, although any Python version from 3.7 to 3.9 should not cause dependency issues.
 The [`environment.yaml`](https://github.com/bioinfodlsu/phage-host-prediction/blob/main/environment.yaml) file has been updated accordingly.

 -----------------

-**Note on Operating System**: A library used in this project, [`bio_embeddings`](https://docs.bioembeddings.com/v0.2.3/), is intended for Unix and Unix-like operating systems.
+**Note on Operating System**: One of our project's dependencies, [`bio_embeddings`](https://docs.bioembeddings.com/v0.2.3/), was developed for Unix and Unix-like operating systems.
 If you are running this project on Windows, consider using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL) or a virtual machine.

 -----------------